-- 1) Educate tenants about bed bugs by providing this brochure when tenants sign a new or renew an existing lease or other rental agreement. - 2) Notify tenants prior to any inspection or treatment of their apartment for bed bugs and provide instructions for preparing the apartment. - 3) Get rid of the bed bug infestation by providing pest control services by a pest management professional.
+- 1) Educate tenants about bed bugs by providing this brochure when tenants sign a new or renew an existing lease or other rental agreement; - 2) Notify tenants prior to any inspection or treatment of their apartment for bed bugs and provide instructions for preparing the apartment. - 3) Get rid of the beg bug infestation by providing pest control services by a pest management professional and paying for this service.